Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Substrate Scope Contrastive Learning

 \section{Substrate Scope Contrastive Learning}

-The goal of our pre-training approach is to derive a multidimensional vector representation for the reactive atom in an aryl halide substrate that captures essential aspects of its reactivity.
-Ideally, this could be accomplished through supervised learning using a vast and varied dataset of molecules and their respective yields across numerous reaction conditions.
-However, the reality of data acquisition presents us with substrate scope tables that represent a narrow selection of molecules, influenced by the selective reporting tendencies and norms in scientific research and publication (see Figure \ref{fig:stat_of_dataset} for statistics of the dataset).
-The core idea of substrate scope contrastive learning (ContraScope) is to use molecules not listed in a scope table as negative samples, leveraging the artificial bias in the substrate scope selection.
+The core idea of substrate scope contrastive learning (ContraScope) is to treat substrates reported within the same scope tables as positive samples while randomly sampling molecules that are \emph{not} listed in that published substrate scope table as negative samples.
+By training the model this way, the resulting embeddings naturally reflect the selective design of substrate scope tables, and we can then investigate them to understand what trends have been learned.
+We emphasize that this approach does not assume every molecule excluded from a published scope table is incompatible with that reaction; rather, it uses the grouping of literature-reported substrate scope tables as a premise and source of inspiration.
+If there is some degree of publication bias--i.e., if the excluded substrates are, \emph{from a probabilistic perspective}, less reactive or compatible than those included--then our learned embeddings should capture this underlying information about chemical reactivity.

-The model is trained on triplet of molecules: for each molecule as an anchor, we randomly select another molecule from the same substrate scope to serve as a positive sample, ensuring that their embeddings are closely aligned; concurrently, we sample a molecule that doesn't belong to the substrate scope to act as a negative sample, ensuring their embeddings are distantly separated.
-Recognizing that molecules within the same substrate scope can exhibit varying degrees of reactivity, we define the ideal distance between the anchor and positive molecules as the difference in their yields.
+Specifically, ContraScope trains the model on triplets of molecules: for each molecule as an anchor, we randomly select another molecule from the same substrate scope table to serve as a positive sample, encouraging their embeddings to be closely aligned; concurrently, we sample a molecule that doesn't belong to the reported scope table to act as a negative sample, encouraging their embeddings to be distantly separated.
+Recognizing that molecules within the same reported substrate scope table can exhibit varying degrees of reactivity, we further encourage the distance between the anchor and positive molecules to be proportional to the difference in their yields.
 Formally, we train our model by minimizing the following loss function:

 where $m_a, m_p, m_n$ denote a triplet of molecules, comprising an anchor, a positive, and a negative sample. $d(\cdot,\cdot)$ denotes the embedding distance between two molecules as learned by the model. $y_a$ and $y_p$ represent the reported yield under identical reaction conditions for the anchor and positive molecules.
 The margin $M$, alongside the ratios $\beta$ and $\gamma$ are constants determined through hyperparameter tuning (see section \textit{Learning curves and hyper-parameter tuning} in SI for detailed values).
 These terms ``pull'' substrates from the same substrate scope closer based on how similar their yields are, while they ``push'' away all other aryl halides, on average, not reported in the scope.